How to Configure Websites

 For example, if a MySql connection string were named connectionstring1, it would be accessed through the environment variable

 Note: Connection strings are also created when you link a database resource to a website.
 Connection strings created this way are read only when viewed on the configuration management page.

-- default documents - Add your website's default document to this list if it is not already in the list.
-A website's default document is the web page that is displayed when a user navigates to a website and does not specify a particular page on the website.
-So given the website http://contoso.com, if the default document is set to default.htm, a user would be routed to http://www.contoso.com/default.htm when pointing their browser to http://www.contoso.com.
-If your website contains more than one of the files in the list, then make sure your website's default document is at the top of the list by changing the order of the files in the list.
+A website's default document is the web page that is displayed does not specify a particular page on the website.
+If your website contains more than one of the files in the list, make sure to put your default document at the top of the list.

 How to: Configure a website to use a SQL database

 Follow these steps to link a website to a SQL Database: